Searches for Continuous Gravitational Waves from Fifteen Supernova Remnants and Fomalhaut b with Advanced LIGO: Searches

 \subsection{Target List}

 Our choice of targets required that a search of fixed computational cost be sensitive enough to detect the strongest continuous \ac{GW} signal consistent with broad conservation of energy considerations.
-As introduced by \citet{Wette2008}, the strongest possible signal based on the age $a$ and distance $D$ of the source,
+As introduced by \citet{Wette2008} {for the \ac{CCO} in supernova remnant Cas~A,} the strongest possible signal based on the age $a$ and distance $D$ of the source,

-is analogous to the spin-down limit for known pulsars and indicates the strongest possible intrinsic strain produced by an object whose unknown spin-down is entirely due to \ac{GW} emission and has been since birth.
-The intrinsic strain $h_0$ \citep{Jaranowski1998} characterizes the \ac{GW} metric perturbation without reference to any particular orientation or polarization, and hence is typically a factor 2--3 greater than the strain response measured by the interferometers.
+is analogous to the spin-down limit for known pulsars and indicates the strongest possible intrinsic strain produced by an object whose unknown spin-down is entirely due to \ac{GW} emission and has been since birth. {The fiducial parameters (for Cas~A) show that this limit can be high enough to be interesting.} The intrinsic strain $h_0$ \citep{Jaranowski1998} characterizes the \ac{GW} metric perturbation without reference to any particular orientation or polarization, and hence is typically a factor 2--3 greater than the strain response measured by the interferometers.
 The indirect limit $h_0^\mathrm{age}$ is slightly different for $r$-mode emission \citep{Owen2010} than for the mass quadrupole source tacitly assumed above and in most of the literature, but we neglect this small difference.
 Due to uncertainties in the neutron star mass and equation of state, $h_0^\mathrm{age}$ is uncertain by of order 50\%, which we also neglect.

 To choose directions to search, we started from the Green catalog of supernova remnants \citep{Green2014}.
 We picked x-ray point sources (\acp{CCO} or candidate \acp{CCO}), small \acp{PWN}, and in some cases relatively young \acp{SNR} where any neutron star could not yet have moved far.
 We selected only targets with age and distance estimates so that we could evaluate $h_0^\mathrm{age}.$ In some cases there is a wide range of estimates in the literature, leading to significant differences in $h_0^\mathrm{age}.$ In most cases we used the most optimistic estimates, yielding the highest $h_0^\mathrm{age}$ but also the most difficult search over the widest band of frequency and spin-down parameters.
 In addition to this wide search using the optimistic age and distance, we did a deep search using the most pessimistic age and distance in cases where the strain sensitivity would improve over the wide search by a factor of roughly $\sqrt{2}.$